BravesDevs/BikesCanada_DB/README.md

 # BikesCanada 🍁

-BikesCanada is a bike riding app that allows customers to book various types of bikes, from electric (EV) to mountain bikes and hybrids.
+BikesCanada is a bike-riding database created to improve analytical skills and learn advanced database concepts.

 ## Features